felixmulder/felixmulder.github.io/writing/2019-10-05-Haskell-in-Production.md

 * Dependency injection
 * Mocking

-In functional programming, we have tecnhiques to cover both.
+In functional programming, we have techniques to cover both.
 Whereas these frameworks often opt for meta-programming level annotations and reflection - FP leverages language level features.
 This allows you to stay purely within the language.